0bkevin/mustafinho/AMA.md

 </span>
 </p>

-  <span align = "left"> Currently, I’m part of the Commitment Committee in AVAA which is a position in where i have to design action plans to improve compliance of the commitments by the fellows and help them with all the different questions and concerns that they could have with the program
+  <span align = "left"> Currently, I’m part of the Commitment Committee in AVAA which is a position in where I have to design action plans to improve compliance of the commitments by the fellows and help them with all the different questions and concerns that they could have about the program

 Until now I improved the onboarding process of the new scholarship holders by creating a program called “Partner with a Green Heart”.
 It is an initiative in which those interested scholarship holders with more experience within the program ("Senior Scholars") commit to be a guide for those scholarship holders who are just beginning their path within the Program ("Junior Scholars")